hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 intervals when he was a guest of His Majesty's gaols.

-From the very beginning, he neglected the Mahratta, Indeed, it may be said, he never liked journaHsm in Enghsh.
+From the very beginning, he neglected the Mahratta, Indeed, it may be said, he never liked journalism in Enghsh.
 He believed only in the vernacular as an instrument of national awakening.
 Hence he never cared to turn the Mahratta into a daily